 Properties pane

 By default, the Properties pane is shown at the bottom left of the application window.
-If it is not visible, you can make it visible by selecting the Properties check box in the Tool Pane group on the Window ribbon tab or pressing Alt+Enter.
+If it is not visible, you can make it visible by selecting the Properties checkbox in the Tool Pane group on the Window ribbon tab or pressing Alt+Enter.

 |

-It is not necessary to close the Properties pane every time you have changed something.
+It is not necessary to close the Properties pane every time you make a change.
 When selecting another object, you can change its properties in the same window. |

 The Properties pane divides the properties into tabs: Properties and Profiles.
 For Amber models, there is an additional Attributes tab.